fabandmina/fabandmina.github.io/content/blog/france.en.md

 - *Vitoria Gastei ~ Irun, following mountain cycle routes*: We rode through an extensive network of cycle routes that ran along lakes, rivers and through the mountains.
 A bit hilly but not steep, and offering great sceneries.

 ### {{< translate "accommodations" >}}
-{{< score 4 >}}
+{{< score 3 >}}
 Navigating France in the height of summer presented a challenge in securing affordable accommodations, as booking well in advance proved nearly essential.
 The sole occasion we opted for paid lodging was at an official campsite, where securing a tent spot required arriving near office opening hours.
 Fortunately, our chosen campsite turned out to be a peaceful exception, given that they typically host lively events with loud music and fireworks until 5:00 AM each night – an amusing spectacle for most vacationers but suboptimal for weary tourers after a long day on the road.
+Additionally, the vast majority of the campsites we found on our way did not offer a specific pricing for hikers and cyclists that only need a narrower surface for their tents.
+Often, the lowest fare would be  for a couple travelling by car.

 ### {{< translate "freedom_camping" >}}
-{{< score 4 >}}
+{{< score 5 >}}
-During our previous adventure tracing the Camino de Santiago in Spain, pitching our tent was a carefree affair.
-However, this time around, we adopted a more cautious approach.
-On a few occasions, the police gently reminded us that freedom camping wasn't their cup of tea, although the locals appeared more lenient.
-On the upside, the mountains generously presented numerous picturesque spots for overnight stays, while the beaches occasionally offered refreshing free showers.
-The vicinity of the lakes also presented a good option as this kind of areas were sufficiently remote and bushy to cover our presence from the police patrols.

-And, just as it was during our initial journey, a friendly reminder: beware of the sprinklers!
+Freedom camping in France is a breeze!
+Abundant spots away from patrol sights make pitching your tent hassle-free.
+Generally, locals are indifferent or even welcoming toward freedom campers.
+However, exercise caution and steer clear of areas explicitly marked with no freedom camping signs, as the police may conduct checks on suspicious individuals.
+While we encountered this a few times, the police were friendly and simply provided a reminder of the regulations.
+Of course, we took no chances and promptly relocated to a more secluded spot.

 ### {{< translate "facilities" >}}
 {{< score 5 >}}
-Fantastic overall!
-Spain is easy to travel by bicycle.
+Great overall!
+Navigating France by bicycle is a breeze.

-Abundant drinking water sources, numerous supermarkets with free Wi-Fi (also found at petrol stations and i-sites), several conveniently located bike shops/stations, and well-situated picnic spots.
-Plus, credit/debit cards are universally accepted without any conditions.
+You'll find abundant drinking water sources, numerous free Wi-Fi access points (keep an eye out for Decathlon and i-sites), and well-placed picnic spots.

-As for restrooms, while public toilets were not abundant, it's widely accepted to request the use of facilities at cafes, bars, and petrol stations.
+While bike shops are conveniently located, we occasionally found the service provided by bike mechanics falling short of our expectations.

+On the bright side, credit/debit cards are universally accepted without any conditions.

+When it comes to restrooms, although public toilets are plentiful, they often leave something to be desired in terms of hygiene.

 ### {{< translate "communication_with_the_locals" >}}
 {{< score 5 >}}
-Being our second visit to the country, we had already become acquainted with the locals and nuances of their language.
-This time around, everything went exceptionally smoothly.

-Compared to our last time in Spain doing the Santiago pilgrimage, we felt more connected to the locals this time.
-We still pondered if it was because of the touristic nature of the camino itself, or because the Covid crisis that was still fresh in people's minds.

-Otherwise, in the larger cities, English is commonly spoken.
+It's a bit challenging to provide a partial opinion, given that we had spent more than a year in France before embarking on our cycling journey.
+By now, we are both accustomed to the culture, and Mina has made significant progress with the language.
+For someone unfamiliar with France, it might seem that people appear unwelcoming, but it's more of a facade.
+Just remember to say "bonjour" and "bon appétit" when you sense uncomfortable stares; it can truly make a positive difference in your first impression!

 ### {{< translate "food" >}}
 {{< score 3 >}}